mh001/thereweare/coincontrol.md

 ```
 _Main_
    * Settings checkbox "Display coin control features (experts only!)" (default=no)
-    Tab Send coins
+_Tab Send coins_
-    Button Inputs
+   * Button Inputs
-    click on this button opens actual coin control dialog.
+     ..* click on this button opens actual coin control dialog.
 If no Inputs are selected "automatically selected" is shown.
    * Change Checkbox
-    checked -> provide custom change address
+     ..* checked -> provide custom change address
 ```

 * Send 3 PPC from faucet2 to faucet1 to 1) create change 2) to confirm if in coin control, if no boxes